BugTracker.NET Documentation

 You configure email by changing settings in Web.config, according to the requirements of your SMTP service provider.
 For example, here are my settings for my GMail account:

-* Try setting up Outlook Express to send emails from the IIS box.
-Maybe it's settings dialogs are easier to use then my Web.config file.
-After you have Outlook Express working, if you aren't sure how to translate your Outlook Express settings to Web.config, visit the help forum or email me at ctrager@yahoo.com
+If you are having trouble, first try to get the "send email" link working on "edit_bug.aspx".
+The "send email" link tests your basic SMTP connectivity, settings, etc. If your "send email" is not working, try setting up Outlook Express (or Thunderbird, Eudora...) to send emails from the IIS box.
+Maybe the "Settings" dialogs of Outlook Express will be easier to configure for you than my Web.config file.
+After you have Outlook Express working, if you aren't sure how to translate your Outlook Express settings to Web.config, visit the help forum.
+If you want help from me personally (sorry, not free), contact me at ctrager@yahoo.com.

 If the "send email" is working but you or other users are not receiving notifications, first test that YOU can receive notifications, following these steps: